SEP Community Workshop 2013

 Bowen Island BC, May 17-19, 2013

-The planning of this wonderful event has already begun.
-We have a committed team who have been involved in the undertaking of these workshop before, and our volunteers are looking forward to working within this team.
-We will meet once a month till January and then more frequently as needed.
-Our team will include volunteers from the Bowen Island Fish and Wildlife Society, Bowen Island Streamkeepers.
+Our team included volunteers from the Bowen Island Fish and Wildlife Society, Bowen Island Streamkeepers.
 North Shore Streamkeepers, Seymour Salmonid Society, West Vancouver Streamkeepers, Pacific Streamkeepers Federation and four local CA's.
-We will be highlighting DFO BMP's for fish husbandry, streamkeeper monitoring protocols and education that works.
+We highlighted DFO BMP's for fish husbandry, streamkeeper monitoring protocols and education that works.

 For more information, follow this link.